-- The instrument at the water quality monitoring station on Flora Creek was deployed for the first time on June 7, 2014 and removed on October 15th, 2014 for the winter season. - Regular visits on a near 30 day deployment schedule have been adhered to for the most part.
-The last deployment period was somewhat longer at 40 days; this was done to collect as much data as possible before ice conditions were present. - In most cases, weather related events or increase/decreases in water level could be used to explain the fluctuations. - Most values recorded were within ranges as suggested by the CCME Water Quality Guidelines for the Protection of Aquatic Life. - The instrument performed well for the 2014 season with no issues.
-The station did not transmit data for the July deployment period; this was due to a power issue.
-Internally logged data was used for graphing purposes. - Water temperature followed the seasonal trend of increasing during the summer and decreasing into the fall.
+- The instrument at the water quality monitoring station on Flora Creek was deployed on June 4th, 2015 and removed on October 23rd, 2015 for the winter season. - Regular visits on a near 30 day deployment schedule have been adhered to for the most part.
+The July deployment period was somewhat longer at 41 days; this was due to the unavailability of transportation. - In most cases, weather related events or increases/decreases in water level could be used to explain the fluctuations. - Most values recorded were within ranges as suggested by the CCME Water Quality Guidelines for the Protection of Aquatic Life. - The instrument performed well for the 2015 season with no issues. - Water temperature followed the seasonal trend of increasing during the summer and decreasing into the fall.
 Water temperature corresponded with air temperature. - All pH values were within the acceptable range of the CCME Water Quality Guidelines for Protection of Aquatic Life. - Specific conductivity increased after the first deployment period and then was relatively stable for the remainder of the season.
 It was noted that the conductivity sensor on this instrument requires substantial time to stabilize. - In some cases, dissolved oxygen values were below the minimum CCME Water Quality Guideline for the Protection of Aquatic Life for Cold Water Biota at Early Life Stages of 9.5 mg/l.
 All values were above the CCME Water Quality Guideline for the Protection of Aquatic Life for Cold water Biota at Other Life Stages of 6.5 mg/l. - This station tends to have high turbidity values.
 A decrease was noted after the late winter melt/freshet.
 Some turbidity spikes can be attributed to precipitation in the area at the time.